tomas-light/cheap-di/packages/cheap-di/README.md

 ## <a name="how-to-use"></a> How to use

-The recommended way of using this package is using it with code transformers like `cheap-di-ts-transform`.
-Because in this way you will get the true dependency injection:
+The recommended way of using this package is to use it with code transformers like `cheap-di-ts-transform`.
+Because in this way, you will get true dependency injection:

 > Note:
 > You may wonder, why we use abstract classes?